 I’ve always been very attached to art since I was a child.
 I only ever needed a pencil and paper to entertain myself.
 I was also always very attached to photography, I believe there is something very special about making a particular moment in time eternal.
 I also think that films are a way of connecting ourselves with stories and narratives, our own, and others.

-As I said, I have always enjoyed shooting, but it was after my degree in philosophy that I began to devote myself to photography.
+As I said, I have always enjoyed shooting, but after my degree in philosophy, I began to devote myself to photography.
 Since then, photography has been my language, my refuge, a place where I find myself.
 A few years ago I rediscovered the pleasure of spending hours with papers and pencils, and I discovered a new love: watercolor.
 Since then I have also expressed myself through illustrations.
 More recently I expanded my visual language to filmmaking, it felt for me like a natural path on my pursue of stories with visual narratives, and I have been very happy with this line of work since I started.

 In Brazil I worked for some years with commercial photography, where I specialized in gastronomy photography, focusing on the production of images for social media and marketing.
 Currently, in Finland, I work with images, filmmaking, photography, and illustrations.
 I believe a film, photo, or illustration can be more than just an image.
 For images to enchant us they must have a narrative, they have to refer to memories and sensations, they must provoke feelings and it is this provocation that I seek in my work.